WWE Rumors: Backstage Update On Matt Hardy’s Real Feelings About Edge Revealed

 Matt Hardy and Edge‘s history contains its fair share of ups and downs.
-They have been real life friends and enemies in the past, as “The Rated R Superstar” and Lita had an affair while she was in a relationship with Hardy.
+They have been real-life friends and enemies in the past, as “The Rated R Superstar” and Lita had an affair while she was in a relationship with Hardy.
 However, according to Sportskeeda‘s Tom Colohue, the two superstars have put their past differences behind them.

 “He and Edge have really reconciled.
 Matt Hardy was incredibly happy to see Edge back in the ring.
 I’ve met the man, I doubt he remembers it as it was quite a long time ago and he bears Edge no ill will.
 All of that has happened a very long-time ago for most of it.
 He was always very keen for Edge, if he did return to be able to go out on his own terms, which is something he referenced as well in the promo and he wants to be able to work on his own terms as well.”